chefinDan/TTT-Language-Interpreter/README.md

 Introduction

-Our language, Un/"t"titled Group Project (pronounced French) is a pass-by-value imperative language.
+Our language, Untitled Group Project (pronounced French) is a pass-by-value imperative language.
 Untitled Group Project's most interesting features include first class expressions and the list operations: 1) Prepend/Append, 2) Indexing, 3) Overwriting an index, and 4) Concatenation.

 Compilation
-Untitled Group Project is meant to be run from GHCI
+Untitled Group Project is meant to be run from GHCI by loading the file, "untitled-group-project.hs" that is located in the zipfile.

+:load untitled-group-project.hs

+Good Program Examples

+Bad Program Examples

 Instructions for how to execute example programs in your language.
 Specifically:
 If your language implementation is intended to be run from GHCi, which module should be loaded?